crate/tsperf/query_timer/README.md

 #### Pip install

-The Query Timer is part of the tsdb-data-generator package and can be installed using `pip install tsdb-data-generator`.
+The Query Timer is part of the tsdb-data-generator package and can be installed using `pip install tsdg`.

 By calling `tsqt -h` the possible configurations are listed.
 For further details see [Query Timer Configuration](#query-timer-configuration).
 All configurations can be done with either command line arguments or environment variables but when both are set then command line arguments will be used.

 When calling `tsqt` with the desired arguments the Query Timer outputs live updated statistics on the query execution.
 This includes:

 + concurrency: how many threads are running, defined by [CONCURRENCY](#concurrency)
 + iterations: how many queries will be done in each thread, defined by [ITERATIONS](#iterations)